Menu Close

 External carotid artery enters the lower part of the posteromedial surface and divides into the maxillary artery, which emerges from the anteromedial surface, and the superficial temporal artery, which gives off its transverse facial branch in the gland and ascends to leave its upper limit.
 The transverse facial artery, branch of superficial temporal artery emerges through the anterior border of the gland.
 The posterior auricular artery may also branch from the external carotid artery within the gland, leaving by its posteromedial surface.

+Division of superficial and deep lobe.
 The parotid gland is divided into large superficial and small deep parts, connected by the H-shaped isthmus.
 Facial nerve branches passes through the isthmus.
 This plane between the superficial and deep lobes is called as “Patey’s faciovenous plane“.
 It helps the surgeons to remove the parotid tumor without damaging the nerve.

 Course of Parotid duct (Stenson’s duct).
 It is about 5 cm long.
 It emerges from the middle of the anterior border of the gland.
 It runs forward over the masseter between the upper and lower buccal branches of the facial nerve.
 Then it turns 90° piercing the buccinator muscle, runs forward for 1 cm and then, the duct turns medially and opens into the vestibule of mouth opposite the crown of upper second molar teeth.